canonical/open-documentation-academy/multipass/Linux.md

 ![|720x543](https://assets.ubuntu.com/v1/75a164a1-mp-linux-5.png)

-From there, select a local docker environment.
+From there, select **a local Docker environment**.

 ![|720x601](https://assets.ubuntu.com/v1/ee3ff308-mp-linux-6.png)

-Inside the newly selected local docker environment, navigate to the table of content, click on "app templates", and select NGINX.
+Inside the newly selected local Docker environment, navigate to the **table of contents**, click on **app templates**, and select **NGINX**.

 ![|720x460](https://assets.ubuntu.com/v1/86be3eae-mp-linux-7.png)

 From the Portainer dashboard, you can see the ports available on nginx.
-You can navigate to the IP address of your instance, followed by the port number to see that you indeed have nginx running in a docker container inside Multipass.
+To verify that you have nginx running in a Docker container inside Multipass, open a web browser and paste the IP address of your instance followed by one of the port numbers.

 ![|720x465](https://assets.ubuntu.com/v1/25585a03-mp-linux-8.png)